dali92002/OCR-TR/README.md

 # OCR-TR
 ## Description
-A imple pytorch implementation for an OCR model.
+A simple pytorch implementation for an OCR model.
 The model is using a Transformer encoder-decoder architecture in a seq2seq fashion.

 <img src="./imgs/OCR-TR.png"  alt="1">